sanderdewitte/dotfiles/README.md

 ### Using Git and the bootstrap script

-Clone the repository in a location of choice (for instance in `~/Configuration/dotfiles`, with `~/dotfiles` as a symlink.)
-The bootstrapper script will pull in the latest version and copy the files to your home folder.
+Clone the repository in a location of choice (for instance in `~/Configuration/dotfiles`, with `~/dotfiles` as a symlink).
+The bootstrapper script will pull in the latest version and copy the files to the home folder.

 ```bash
 git clone https://github.com/sanderdewitte/dotfiles.git && cd dotfiles && source bootstrap.sh
 ```

-To update, `cd` into the local `dotfiles` repository, then:
+To update, `cd` into the local `dotfiles` git repository, then:

 ```bash
 source bootstrap.sh